apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 number of IOPS at the namenode with 4 executors, 8 executors and 12 executors.
 Every executor runs 12 cores.
 For this experiment, we use a single namenode instance.
-We plot the distribution of the number of IOPS measured at the namenode over the ellapsed runtime of the TeraSort application.
+We plot the distribution of the number of IOPS measured at the namenode over the elapsed runtime of the TeraSort application.
 </p>
 </div>